kos-lang/kos/doc/building.md

     sudo make install

-To specify a different installation directory than the default, especially when only installing for the current user, use the `destdir` variable, like so:
+To specify a different installation directory than the default, especially when only installing for the current user, use the `prefix` variable, like so:

-    make install destdir=../mydir
+    make install prefix=/usr/local

 Both absolute and relative directories are supported.
 If directory names contain spaces, double quotes must be used and the spaces must be escaped with a backslash:

-    make install "destdir=../my\ dir"
+    make install "prefix=../my\ dir"

-The Kos executable is installed in `$destdir/bin` and Kos modules are installed in `$destdir/share/kos/modules`.
+The Kos executable is installed in `$prefix/bin` and Kos modules are installed in `$prefix/share/kos/modules`.

+If you want to build Kos without running tests (e.g. when cross-compiling), use the `build` target:

+    make build

 Finally, if Kos is installed in non-default directory, the PATH environment variable must be updated in shell startup scripts to point to the Kos